SanKumSan/SantySan7/README.md

 - 👋 Hi, I’m @SantySan7
 - 👀 I’m interested in Computer Vision and Deep Learning, for real-time applications.
 - 🌱 I’m currently working with video object detection in very challenging scenarios.
-- 💞️ I’m looking work on my research with my corporate team.
+- 💞️ I’m  working on my research with my corporate team.
 - 📫 How to reach me ...

 <!---